Spanish police arrest soccer players for match-fixing

-MADRID (AP) - The Spanish league says several soccer players have been arrested for suspected match-fixing in Spain.
+MADRID (AP) - Several soccer players in Spain have been arrested for suspected match-fixing, the league said Tuesday.

-The league says the arrests were carried out by the National Police on Tuesday, and says it instigated the investigation by denouncing the suspected match-fixing.
+The Spanish league said the arrests were carried out by the National Police as the result of an investigation it instigated.

+Spanish news agency Europa Press said two of the players play for first-division teams.

+The league said during the 2018-19 season it informed police of eight suspected cases of “acts related to match-fixing” and another 18 cases of players having placed bets on the outcomes of matches.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports